dbochicchio/vera-VirtualDevices/README.md

 # Multiple calls per action (version 2.2+)
 Starting from version 2.2, multiple calls per action could be specified.
 Just specifiy each command in its own line.

-On openLuup or AltUI, use code to modify it (UI doesn't support multi-line values).
-Vera is OK.
+On AltUI use code to modify it (UI doesn't support multi-line values). openLuup devices console and Vera are OK.

-You can specify mixed commands (ie: curl or native HTTP calls).
+You can specify mixed commands (ie: curl and native HTTP calls).

 > Remarks: multiple commands will slow down your system.
 Do not exceed 3-4 commands per action.
 Async HTTP are strongly suggested, because they will not block the execution and nicely run in parallel.

 # Create a new device
-To create a new device, got to Apps, then Develops, then Create device.
+To create a new device, open your Vera web GUI, go to *Apps*, then *Develop Apps*, then *Create device*.

 Every time you want a new virtual device, just repeat this operation.